 Finally, I have to add that every alternative could give you a case of exchanging one set of problems for another.
 I know many people who are Apple- or Google-averse for privacy and control reasons.
 My experience with Linux is that it’s rare a day goes by without some kind of update to install.

 None of the alternatives are frustration-free.

-Depending on your reasons for looking, be sure to examine the alternatives you’re considering to make sure you don’t end up with something that frustrates you even more than what you’re trying to escape.
+Depending on your reasons for looking, do enough research to make sure you don’t end up with something that frustrates you more than what you’re trying to escape.